Skip to content

 Here’s what changed: tools like Claude Code stopped being a curiosity and became a collaborator.

-The numbers tell the story.
+The numbers are well-documented.
 In 2025, 84% of developers were using or planning to use AI tools.
 By 2026, that number has pushed past 92%.
 Collins Dictionary named “vibe coding” its Word of the Year for 2026.
 A fifth of Y Combinator’s Winter 2025 batch had codebases that were over 90% AI-generated.

-But here’s what the breathless headlines about AI coding miss: the code is no longer the moat.
+But the breathless headlines about AI coding miss what actually matters: the code is no longer the moat.

 Anyone can ship now.
-A CMO who’s never touched Swift can put four apps on the App Store.
-A college student can build a SaaS product over a weekend.
-The barrier to entry for software has collapsed so fast that the ground is still shaking.
+A CMO who’s never touched Swift can put apps on the App Store.
+A college student can build a SaaS over a weekend.
+The barrier to entry for software has dropped so fast the ground is still shaking.

 I’m proof of that.
 I described features to Claude Code in plain English.
 “I want a floating card with a heart icon for Carry and a water-drop for Let Go.”
-And it wrote production-grade SwiftUI.
+It wrote production-grade SwiftUI.
 Not prototypes.
 Not demos.
 Code that passed App Store review.

-And the answer to that question has nothing to do with code.
+And that question has nothing to do with code.
 It has everything to do with design.

 Design is the new moat.

 When everyone can build, the differentiator is how it feels.
-How it looks.
 How it moves.
 How much space it gives you to breathe.
 Whether the typography was chosen with intention or pasted from a template.
-Whether the interaction design respects your time or manipulates it.
+Whether the interaction design respects your time or quietly manipulates it.

 The Design Decisions That Define Everything

 The color palette is called Sage and Stone.
 Parchment, Linen, Sage Wash, Deep Sage, Forest Night.
-There is no pure white anywhere in the app.
-There is no pure black.
-Everything lives in this warm, organic space between.
-The palette was inspired by old paper, dried herbs, and the particular light you get in a room with linen curtains.
+No pure white anywhere in the app.
+No pure black.
+Everything lives in this warm, organic space between, inspired by old paper, dried herbs, and the particular light you get in a room with linen curtains.

-The illustrations are all drawn in code.
+The illustrations are drawn in code.
 Not imported images.
-Not stock illustrations.
 Canvas-drawn SwiftUI shapes, rendered at 12% opacity behind the card content.
-A person sitting cross-legged, holding a card.
+A person sitting cross-legged.
 A door slightly ajar.
 Two faces in conversation.
-A mind, suggested in a few organic lines.
 They’re deliberately imperfect, deliberately incomplete.

 Forty percent of the Today’s Card screen is whitespace.
-This was not a compromise.
-This was the most important design decision in the entire app.
+Not a compromise.
+The most important design decision in the whole app.
 The card breathes.
 There’s room around the thought for your own thoughts to arrive.

 There is no persistent tab bar.
-Most apps have that row of icons at the bottom, always visible, always beckoning.
+Most apps have that row of icons at the bottom, always visible, always pulling you somewhere else.
 One Good Thing doesn’t.
 Today’s Card is all there is.
 Your collection lives behind a swipe up.
-The architecture of the app is designed to keep you on the one thing that matters: today’s thought.
+The architecture keeps you with the one thing that matters: today’s thought.

-Every one of these decisions is a small act of rebellion against the way apps are supposed to work.
-Apps are supposed to maximize engagement.
+Every one of these was a small act of rebellion against how apps are supposed to work.
+Apps maximize engagement.
 I minimize it.
-Apps are supposed to create habit loops.
+Apps create habit loops.
 I create a single moment.
 Apps are supposed to be sticky.
-One Good Thing is the opposite.
-It’s Teflon.
+One Good Thing is Teflon.
 Read, decide, leave.

 The App Learns You (Quietly)

-One thing I’ll mention briefly, because it’s worth knowing even if I don’t want to overstate it: the app pays attention.
+One thing worth mentioning, without overstating it: the app pays attention.

 Every time you Carry or Let Go, that signal quietly shapes what you’ll see in the weeks ahead.
-If you consistently carry cards about evolutionary biology and let go of the historical anecdotes, the app notices.
-Over time, more of what resonates with you finds its way to you, without you ever touching a settings page or filling out a preference survey.
+If you consistently carry cards about evolutionary biology and let go of historical anecdotes, the app notices.
+Over time, more of what resonates finds its way to you, without a settings page or a preference survey.

-It also makes sure you’re never trapped in a bubble.
+It also makes sure you’re never stuck in a loop.
 Even as it learns what you love, it keeps introducing you to categories you haven’t explored yet.
 The point isn’t to feed you what you already agree with.
-The point is to balance comfort with surprise.
-The familiar with the unexpected.
+The point is to balance the familiar with the unexpected.

 You’ll never see this machinery.
 There’s no “personalization settings” screen.
-No recommendation explainer.
 The app just quietly starts to feel like it knows you.

 Your Collection Is a Mirror